-Increased intraocular pressure (IOP) does not necessarily indicate glaucoma, as the optic nerve’s ability to tolerate pressure varies depending on the patient.
+Increased intraocular pressure (IOP) does not necessarily indicate an abnormality, as the optic nerve’s ability to tolerate pressure varies depending on the patient.
 In some cases, glaucoma may develop without any increased eye pressure being present.

 Types of Glaucoma

-Angle-closure (also called chronic angle-closure, acute, or narrow angle glaucoma): Eye pressure is increased, similar to open-angle, and characterized by a narrow or closed angle between the cornea and the iris.
+Angle-closure (also called chronic angle-closure, acute, or narrow-angle): Eye pressure is increased, similar to open-angle, and characterized by a narrow or closed-angle between the cornea and the iris.
 Eye pressure increases quickly when the iris blocks the angle causing severe pain, redness of the eye, nausea, and blurred vision.
 Unlike open-angle, angle-closure glaucoma usually develops suddenly with noticeable symptoms and requires immediate medical attention.